 - Organic Chemistry 1

-Physics at Johns Hopkins is calculus based.
+*Physics at Johns Hopkins is calculus based.
 Students must complete a calculus course prior to starting physics.
-This course may be taken through another institution or online.
+This course may be taken through another institution and online.
 Students do not have to complete the calculus course prior to applying to the program.

 Introduction to Clinical Medicine

-To complement the core requirements, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed for and taught exclusively to them by faculty from the Johns Hopkins School of Medicine.
-This course encourages students to make connections between what they learn in the core premedical courses and Medical Tutorials with applications and careers in medicine.
+To complement the core science, post-baccalaureate students also take Introduction to Clinical Medicine, a class designed exclusively for our program.
+This course encourages students to make connections between their past experiences, what they learn in Medical Tutorials, and careers in medicine.

 Students may also take advanced-level and elective courses at the Bloomberg School of Public Health or through the Krieger School of Arts and Sciences.